ibuilder/rpsls/README.md

 # rpsls
 Rock Paper Scissor Lizard Spock offshoot of original game from the Big Bang Theory.
-The game was originally introduced in the the episode called the Lizard Spock Eexpansion: https://bigbangtheory.fandom.com/wiki/The_Lizard-Spock_Expansion
+The game was originally introduced in the the episode called the Lizard Spock Expansion: https://bigbangtheory.fandom.com/wiki/The_Lizard-Spock_Expansion

 ## Rules of the Game
 * Scissors cuts Paper